JingFatt/VSD-Net/README.md

-# VSD-Net: Underwater Image Enhancement Notebook
+# VSD-Net: Underwater Image Enhancement

 This repository contains the **VSD-Net** notebook for underwater image enhancement.